 One of the most basic premipses of biomedical waste management norms is the segregation of waste appropriately.
 It is a colour coding mechanism that helps to identify waste so that it can be handled properly and disposed of accordingly.
-Color coding assigns specific colors to different waste categories, providing standard approach healthcare among facilities.Although are slight different there variations between jurisdictions, the color-coding system is consistent with international standards.
+Color coding assigns specific colors to different waste categories, providing a standard approach among healthcare facilities.
+Although there are slight variations between different jurisdictions, the colorcoding system is consistent with international standards.
 Yellow bins are used for collecting highly infectious waste, which consists of laboratory cultures, tissues, and body fluids.
 Contaminated plastics tubing and disposable equipment to be autoclaved or microwaved should place in red containers.
 Sharps waste, including needles, scalpels and broken glass, is usually stored in blue or white containers with a blue stripe.
 Black containers: This is the common waste that can be general and non-hazardous waste similar to the municipal waste.
 Such segregation has to be done at the point of generation, which implies that the healthcare workers have to be trained to identify the types of waste and dispose of them in the suitable containers at the end of their usage.
-By mobilizing and segregating the waste at the source, the volume of waste that needs special processing is drastically reduced, thus lowering both costs and environmental impact while maximizing safety
+By mobilizing and segregating the waste at the source, the volume of waste that needs special processing is drastically reduced, thus lowering both costs and environmental impact while maximizing safety technologies seek to make the waste non-infectious, unrecognizable and safe to dispose of.
+Choice of treatment methods depends upon waste type, technology available, economic factors, and the environmental regulations.
+Incineration is one of the oldest and most common treatment methods for biomedical waste and is used primarily for pathological and highly infectious waste.
+Modern incinerators are designed to burn extremely high at temperatures for example 1000°C to achieve the conditions for complete consumption of organic matter and full destruction of pathogens.
+However, air pollution concerns, especially relating to dioxin and furan emissions, have resulted in stricter regulations for incineration facilities and a shift towards alternative technologies.